So you’re looking to learn how to increase bench press strength?

 Use Smith Machine Bench Throws to Improve Your Explosiveness

-It’s not uncommon for people to hate on the Smith machine when it comes to improving your bench press.
+It’s not uncommon for people to hate on the Smith when it comes to improving your bench press.
 The truth of the matter is it can be used to enhance your strength and power if used wisely.
 You shouldn’t be relying on the Smith machine as your go-to exercise for improving your bench.
 That is true.
-Smith machine bench throws should be used to complement a good bench press routine.
+Smith bench throws should be used to complement a good bench routine.

 The purpose of using bench press throws is to build up the explosive upward pushing power in your bench press.
 Using a Smith machine allows you to focus that upward pressing power while minimizing the risk of the bar going wayward and causing an accident.